 Suffice to say that a lot of little programs that you don’t see run constantly in the background of your iPhone that do everything from controlling the clock to (you guessed it) connecting to cell towers.
 Turning off your iPhone shuts down all these little programs and forces them to start up fresh.
 Sometimes that’s all it takes to fix problems with iPhones.

 To turn off your iPhone, press and hold the power button until “slide to power off” appears on the screen.
-If you have an iPhone X, XS, or XR, press and hold the side button and either volume button to reach the “slide to power off” screen.
+If you have an iPhone X or newer, press and hold the side button and either volume button to reach the “slide to power off” screen.
 Swipe the icon across the screen with your finger and wait for your iPhone to shut down.

 An iPhone can take up to 20 seconds to shut down completely.
 To turn your iPhone back on, hold down the power button until you see the Apple logo appear on the screen.